grafana/pyroscope/docs/sources/configure-client/grafana-agent/ebpf/setup-linux.md

 If you need to send data to Grafana Cloud, you'll have to configure HTTP Basic authentication.
 Replace `<User>` with your Grafana Cloud stack user and `<Password>` with your Grafana Cloud API key.

+{{% admonition type="note" %}}
-> If you're using your own Pyroscope server, you can remove the `basic_auth` section altogether.
+If you're using your own Pyroscope server, you can remove the `basic_auth` section altogether.
+{{% /admonition %}}

+For more information, refer to the [Configure the Grafana Pyroscope data source documentation](/docs/grafana-cloud/connect-externally-hosted/data-sources/grafana-pyroscope#configure-the-grafana-pyroscope-data-source).

 ## Start the Grafana Agent